 Factors that Differ Between International and Domestic Adoption

 In the United States alone, 115,000 children are ready to be adopted in the foster care system.
 Foreign countries each have different adoption requirements that change frequently, so it is important to research specific foreign agencies to compare requirements and learn which would best fit your situation.
 Common factors that differentiate between international adoption and domestic adoption include:

 - Single-parent vs. couples

 No matter what country you choose to adopt from, there are specific procedures you must undergo in the U.S. to officially adopt your child.
 The attorneys at Marshall & Taylor PLLC are experienced in the adoption process and may help you through each step.

 Contact a Family Law Attorney Today

 Adoption is a joyful process in which a child in need becomes a part of your family.
-If you are considering adopting a child and would like to explore your options further, contact a Raleigh family law attorney with Marshall & Taylor PLLC today at 919-833-1040.
+If you are considering adopting a child and would like to explore your options further, contact a Raleigh adoption lawyer with Marshall & Taylor PLLC today at 919-833-1040.